 Committee Reports

-DEIA Council: Mr. Doug Mason
+MRC DEIA Council: Mr. Doug Mason

-There was a meeting on May 18 where some topics were discussed, including that the statewide bilingual group will be celebrating its 30th anniversary on June 9
+There was a meeting on May 18 where some topics were discussed, including that the Statewide Bilingual Group will be celebrating its 30th anniversary on June 9th at an in-person event

-The council’s work will fully start at its June meeting, when they will analyze the most recent agency-wide data about employees and consumers and they will develop goals for MRC, at which point their meetings will become more productive
+The Council’s work will fully start at its June meeting, when they will analyze the most recent agency-wide DEIA data about employees and consumers and they will develop goals for MRC, at which point their meetings will become more productive

-Needs Assessment Committee: Ms. Olympia Stroud
+Consumer Satisfaction & Needs Assessment Committee: Ms. Olympia Stroud

 Ms. Stroud needed to leave, but wrote in the chat that there are no updates